mohsin-shaikh/crm/README.md

 php artisan serve
 ```

 You're ready to go!
-Visit Ping CRM in your browser, and login with:
+Visit ZUUPEE CRM in your browser, and login with:

 - **Username:** admin@example.com
 - **Password:** Sample@1234

 ## Running tests

-To run the Ping CRM tests, run:
+To run the ZUUPEE CRM tests, run:

 ```
 phpunit